frankrutz/myhohoho/README.md

 - History:
 The web-app had a bit more than 100'000 hits during December 2015, mainly from the US.
 It was run on Google Cloud Engine.
 Number of unique users was about 17'000.
 Maximum hit per IP was about 500.
 Loadbalancing technology was not used.
+The containers were automatically restarted each hour ( external script, not included in github).
 In December 2015, we ran a US-server and a "rest-of-the-world" server.
 ( remark: the .pdf - download format was not A4 in the US ) Main traffic was during 26th-28th December 2015.